senshastic/sensha-betterer-google/README.md

 ## Credits

-- [Fallen](https://github.com/FallenStar08) - Always.
+- [Fallen](https://github.com/FallenStar08) - Always ❤️.
 Forgive me god cuz I stole code from you.
 But then again I forced you to write that code so I think we're even.
 - Peloton